saveitforparts/Tailgater-Microwave-Imaging/README.md

 - "tailgater.png"		  Example of the antenna unit used for this project.

+**Example Files**

+I have included some example data files output by dish_scan.py, for processing with dish_image.py

+- "raw-data-20230321-193653.txt":   numpy matrix of signal strength at each azimuth and elevation pair

+- "scan-settings-20230321-193653.txt":    scan parameters for dish_image to use when processing

+- "result-20230321-193653.png":     Preview image created by dish_scan (not used by dish_image)

 **Additional notes:**

 The dish_scan.py code contains code for two resolution settings, however the high setting does